aderbalfarias/snippet/Random/TechnicalInterview.md

     }
 }
 ```
-**Why**: The principle says that high-level modules should depend on abstraction, not on the details, of low level modules, in other words not the implementation of the low level module.
+**Why**: The principle says that high-level modules should depend on abstraction, not on the details, of low-level modules, in other words not the implementation of the low-level module.
 Abstraction should not depend on details.
 Details should depend on abstraction.
-In simple words the principle says that there should not be a tight coupling among components (in other words two modules, two classes) of software and to avoid that, the components should depend on abstraction, in other words a contract (```interface``` or ```abstract class```).<br>
+In simple words the principle says that there should not be a tight coupling among components (in other words two modules, two classes) of software and to avoid that, the components should depend on abstraction, in other words, a contract (```interface``` or ```abstract class```).<br>
 **Benefits**:
 - Reusability.
 Effectively, the dependency inversion reduces coupling between different pieces of code.
 Thus we get reusable code.
 - Maintainability.
 It is also important to mention that changing already implemented modules is risky.
 By depending on abstraction and not on concrete implementation, we can reduce that risk by not having to change high-level modules in our project.
 It also gives us flexibility and stability at the level of the entire architecture of our application.
 Our application will be able to evolve more securely and become stable and robust.